Kai Chiu Yang

 My research studies how information, incentives, and institutions shape firms’ decisions and real outcomes, with current projects on credit rating, goodwill accounting, voluntary compliance, and operating capacity management.

 Before my Ph.D., I earned an M.A. in Economics from the University of Zurich and a B.B.A. in Accounting from Guanghua School of Management at Peking University.
-I am also an active CPA candidate (passed FAR, REG, and BEC) with experience in finance and strategy roles in the technology and consumer electronics industries.
+I am also an active CPA with experience in finance and strategy roles in the technology and consumer electronics industries.

-Outside of academics, I enjoy hiking, photography, and spending time with Moka.
+Outside of academics, I enjoy hiking, photography, and spending time with my dog.

 Feel free to reach out at kaichiuyang@g.ucla.edu!

-Abstract: This paper studies how firms communicate information to investors through rating agencies that map a firm’s disclosures into finite rating categories (e.g., letter grades).
-I show that this discrete structure can improve informativeness by disciplining strategic misreporting.
-However, a fundamental tension arises: while a finer rating scale enhances precision, it exacerbates rating inflation.
-When intermediaries provide sufficient scrutiny and employ an appropriate number of ratings, intermediation improves informational efficiency and reduces aggregate signaling costs, driving voluntary adoption.
-Furthermore, optimally designed rating standards generate rating distributions that are typically less skewed than the underlying fundamentals, and a quantile-based rating system better reflects the true distribution.
+This paper studies how firms communicate information to investors through an intermediary that maps a firm’s disclosures into discrete categories (e.g., credit ratings, ESG grades, audit opinions, and financial statement items).
+I show that this discrete structure can discipline strategic misreporting.
+When the intermediary provides sufficient scrutiny and employs an appropriate number of ratings, intermediated classifications can prevent inflation, improve informational efficiency, and reduce aggregate signaling costs.
+Furthermore, optimally designed classification standards typically generate category distributions that are less skewed than the underlying fundamentals, unless the classification is quantile-based.

 Teaching Assistant, UCLA